CrayLabs/SmartSim/README.md

 ## Examples

-Even though the clients rely on the Orchestrator database to be running, it can be helpful to see examples of how the API is used accross different languages even without the infrastructure code.
+Even though the clients rely on the Orchestrator database to be running, it can be helpful to see examples of how the API is used across different languages even without the infrastructure code.
 The following examples provide simple examples of client usage.

-For more imformation on the SmartRedis clients, see the [API documentation](https://www.craylabs.org/docs/api/smartredis_api.html) and [tutorials](https://www.craylabs.org/docs/tutorials/smartredis.html).
+For more information on the SmartRedis clients, see the [API documentation](https://www.craylabs.org/docs/api/smartredis_api.html) and [tutorials](https://www.craylabs.org/docs/tutorials/smartredis.html).